 Thanks to the SISTRIX Onpage projects you can specify a personalised keyword-set and monitor it daily or weekly, according to a specific device or search engine.
 The rankings page shows detailed information about the keywords.

 How to start

-Easily add new keywords for an Optimizer project under the “Settings” option (top-right) where you can use the “Keywords” tab.
+Easily add new keywords for an Onpage project under the “Settings” option (top-right) where you can use the “Keywords” tab.
 Enter the keywords that you would like to monitor and which should be used to create the Visibility Index.

 To know more about this process, please read our tutorial: “Create your own Visibility Index“.

 At the top right corner you’ll find general settings for the project keywords, in particular: